Skip to main content

 At reliability 6: (4 x 6 x 6) / 10 = 1.4/10 (below threshold)

 That single reliability difference crosses the 1.5 utility threshold — the line between a feature that sticks and one that gets abandoned.
-This explains why the Cosori's preheat-free cooking (reliability: 10) scores 4.8 while the June Oven's AI food recognition (reliability: 4) scores 0.7.
+This explains why the Cosori's preheat-free cooking (reliability: 10) scores 4.8 while the Tovala Smart Oven Pro's AI food recognition (reliability: 4) scores 0.7.
 For buyers, this means ignoring the feature count and asking one question: "Does this feature work every time?"
 If the answer is less than "almost always," the SHE data predicts you will stop using it.
 The same reliability principle applies to smart home automation hubs — the hub that executes routines without fail outperforms the hub with the longest feature list.

 Utility Per Dollar: The Value Ranking